ancient-world-citation-analysis/awca-ocr/tesstrain/README.md

   -e ~/Documents/awca/awca-ocr/tesstrain/tesseract/tessdata/best/ces.traineddata \
   ~/Documents/awca/awca-ocr/tesstrain/train_plain_ces_from_full/ces.lstm

-* The following will create the training files that we actually want.
+* The following will create the training files that we want.
 Note that it is necessary to first replace the contents of langdata/ces/ces.training_text with the desired training text. src/training/tesstrain.sh \
   --fonts_dir /usr/share/fonts \
   --lang ces \